-This Section provides a summary of preliminary operating results for April 2018 through September 2018 compared to: (1) results for the same time period of the prior fiscal year (April 2017 through September 2017) and (2) the projections set forth in the Enacted Budget Financial Plan ("initial estimates") and (3) the FY 2019 First Quarterly Update to the Financial Plan ("revised estimates").
+This Section provides a summary of preliminary operating results for the nine-month period of April 2018 through December 2018 compared to: (1) results for the same time period of the prior fiscal year (April 2017 through December 2017), (2) the projections set forth in the Enacted Budget Financial Plan ("initial estimates") and (3) the FY 2019 Mid-Year Update ("revised estimates").
 The focus of the spending discussion is on State Operating Funds, the basis on which the 2 percent annual spending growth benchmark is measured.